andydoro/IMA76700-MEDP34900_Spring2018/README.md

 ### Week 15, May 16 - Final Project Presentations

 ---

+Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.

 This syllabus was created with the help of resources shared by [Chino Kim](http://chino.kim/), [Ricardo Miranda](http://pcomp.wikispaces.com/), and [Grayson Earle](http://graysonearle.com/) of Hunter College and [Dan Shiffman](http://shiffman.net/) and [Tom Igoe](https://tigoe.com/) of NYU ITP.